Piglit09/Jellyfin-Signup-plugin/README.md

 # Jellyfin Signup Plugin

-Invite-based public signup, email verification, password reset, and login-page signup button support for Jellyfin.
+Public signup, email verification, password reset, and login-page signup button support for Jellyfin.

 This plugin adds a standalone Jellyfin-branded signup page plus an admin dashboard for managing account creation.
 It is built for Jellyfin `10.11.10` and targets `.NET 9`.